|Date of Birth||27 September 1992, Los Angeles, California, USA|

 Mini Bio (1)

-Sam has had the benefit of a live-in acting coach in the form of his father, Ken Lerner' , who owns an acting school and has a flourishing acting career of his own.
+Sam has had the benefit of a live-in acting coach in the form of his father, Ken Lerner, who owns an acting school, is a top teacher for the New York Film Academy, and has a steady acting career of his own.
 The two played each other at different ages in a Wells Fargo television commercial.

 - IMDb Mini Biography By: Trixie Jane LaFleur DuBois MesAmis LeBeignet Graisseux